JGioia/Bread-Inc./Documenation.md

 ## Images arraylist
 - It's a three dimmensional array of images
 - Dimension 0 is an array of different layers
-...Layer 0 is the background (ex. grass)
+...
+Layer 0 is the background (ex. grass)
 ...Layer 1 is parts of the background that are on the background (ex. path on grass) ...Layer 2 is parts of the background that affect the player (ex. cliffs) ...Layer 3 is parts of the foreground that the player walks over (ex. crops)